rfuzzo/tes3-mods/README.md

 >
 > nexus link: <https://www.nexusmods.com/morrowind/mods/52794>

-On levelup, simply carry over unused attributes.
-If you pick an attribute when leveling up, all skill levelups for that attributes are lost.
+On level up, simply carry over unused attributes.
+If you pick an attribute when levelling up, all skill level ups for that attributes are lost.

 ### ✅ Pickpocket Minigame
 >